Maeve Gilmore

-Maeve Patricia Mary Theresa Gilmore (14 June 1917 – 3 August 1983) was a British painter, sculptor and writer, and the wife of author Mervyn Peake.
+Maeve Patricia Mary Theresa Gilmore (married name Peake; 14 June 1917 – 3 August 1983) was a British painter, sculptor and writer.
+Known primarily for her writing, a retrospective of Gilmore's artwork was held in 2022.

-Early life
+Early life and family

+Gilmore was born on 14 June 1917 in Brixton, London to Owen Eugene Gilmore (1862–1950), a physician, and Matty Lascelles Gilmore (died 1944).
+The youngest of six siblings, Gilmore was the maternal granddaughter of the newspaper proprietor Henry Lascelles Carr.
+Raised at 49 Acre Lane in Brixton, the family later moved to Chelsea Square.

+Educated at St Leonards-Mayfield School from 1929 to 1934, Gilmore subsequently attended the Villa Beata finishing school in Fribourg where she learnt to speak French and German.
+Upon leaving finishing school in 1935, Gilmore travelled across Spain.
+The following year Gilmore enrolled at the Westminster School of Art, where she met her future husband Mervyn Peake.
+In 1937, Gilmore travelled across Europe where she attended, and was greatly influenced by, the 1937 Paris Exhibition.
+Whilst in Europe, Gilmore studied at an art school in Bonn.

+Career

 1 Drayton Gardens, Kensington and Chelsea, the family home she decorated.

-Gilmore was born in 1917 and brought up in Brixton, south London, where her father, Owen Eugene Gilmore (1862–1950), was a doctor.
-She was educated at a convent boarding school in Sussex, now St Leonards-Mayfield School, and later attended a finishing school in Switzerland, where she learnt to speak German and French, and became a good pianist (she particularly enjoyed the music of Johann Sebastian Bach).

-She attended Westminster School of Art, where in 1936 she met Mervyn Peake, whose father was also a doctor.

-Marriage and children

-They married in 1937.
-They had three children, Sebastian, Fabian (who married the artist Phyllida Barlow), and Clare.

-An accomplished painter and sculptor, she also wrote several short stories.
-However, when Peake became ill, she put her career on hold to care for him.
-Her memoir A World Away (1970) was written in the years immediately following Peake's death, and depicts their life together.

-Career as an artist

 Following art college, Gilmore exhibited her work at galleries in London.
 Her style was influenced by the modernist and avant-garde movements.
+Peake and Gilmore married on 1 December 1937.
+The couple had three children, the artist and writer Sebastian Peake, the artist and poet Fabian Peake and the writer Clare Peake.
 However, the Second World War, marriage and Peake's illness curtailed her public artistic career.
 She continued to paint, including covering the walls and furniture of the family home in Drayton Gardens in Chelsea with murals.
 Her earlier works were portraits and still life, with her children as later subjects as her style became more abstract.
 These were documented in detailed photographs before the family sold the house after her death.
+However, when Peake became ill, she put her career on hold to care for him.
+Her memoir A World Away (1970) was written in the years immediately following Peake's death, and depicts their life together.

 She exhibited at the Langton Gallery in London in 1979.
 In 1981 she published a children's book, Captain Eustace and the Magic Room, that she had written and illustrated with dolls, working with artist Kenneth Welfare.
+On 3 August 1983, Gilmore died in London aged 66.